nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 2) Weekly Recurring Event `event_create_recur`
 Format: `event_create_recur INDEX re/EVENT_NAME d/DAY_OF_WEEK f/START_TIME t/END_TIME`

-* `INDEX` refer to the person index where the recurring event will be added to
+* `INDEX` refers to the index of the person whose recurring event list will be added with the given recurring event
 * Creates a recurring event with the specified name `EVENT_NAME` using the flag `re` which stands for Recurring event
 * The flag `d` represents the day of the week
 * The remaining flags `f/` represent the word __from__ and `t/` represents the word __to__